 How to Prevent Foundation Cracks

 If you’re looking to keep your foundation in one piece, you’re in the right place.
-A number of waterproofing solutions, including vapor barriers and temporary sealants, can all help you lessen the amount of environmental stress your foundation has to deal with.
+A number of waterproofing solutions can all help you lessen the amount of environmental stress your foundation has to deal with.
 There are other preventive measures you can take, though, including:

 - Keep your lawn damp.
 Soil particles, like the particles in your foundation, also grow and shrink in response to the weather.
 Droughts will cause your soil to shrink, whereas frequent rain will keep the soil hale and hearty.
 Unfortunately, the rain that comes after a drought will run straight through the shrunken soil and into your basement or crawl space.
 To prevent this rush of water and a potential foundation crack, try watering your lawn as the weather gets warmer.